How Much Is The FIFA U-17 World Cup 2023 Prize Money?

 Indonesia is playing the host for the FIFA U-17 World Cup 2023.
 It is the first time that the nation is hosting a FIFA tournament and also the first time that the FIFA U-17 World Cup is being held in Southeast Asia.

-As of 28 November, four teams, namely Argentina, Germany, France and Mali remain in the tournament with a chance to lift the silverware.
-Both the semi-finals and the final of the competition will be played at the Manahan Stadium in Surakarta.
-The final will be held on Saturday, 2 December.
+The final of the competition will take place at the Manahan Stadium in Surakarta on Saturday, 2 December.

 Where can you live-stream the FIFA U-17 World Cup 2023 final?

-Like all other matches of the tournament, the semi-finals and final of the FIFA U-17 World Cup 2023 will be available for live-streaming on FIFA‘s online platform, FIFA+.
+Like all other matches of the tournament, the final of the FIFA U-17 World Cup 2023 will be available for live-streaming on FIFA‘s online platform, FIFA+.

 A Look At The Highest-Paid Female Football Players In 2023